2lian/Motion-Stack/Documentation/API_for_DIY.md

-# API for DIY
+# Reprogram the Stack: Make It Yours.

-I strongly encourage you to look at the source code and change it as you see fit, in your own package by importing the motion stack.
-This way the motion stack, and your customization for your robot, are kept separate and in different repos.
-The motion stack can update, and your code not change.
-You can change your code without affecting hte motion stack.
-Here I explain how to do that.
+I encourage you to dive into the source code and customize it to fit your robot’s unique needs.
+By importing the motion stack into your own package, you can keep your customizations separate from the core motion stack.
+This separation ensures that updates to either the motion stack or your code won’t interfere with each other.

-Let's create a package to launch the moonbot zero but differently.
-And change the behaviors of the motion stack's nodes.
+In this section, I’ll walk you through an example: creating a package to launch the Moonbot Zero with a different configuration while modifying the behavior of the motion stack’s nodes.

 ## Setup a new package

 Source ros2 before all those commands

-Go in you workspace source:
+Go in your workspace's source:
 ```bash
 cd ~/Moonbot-Motion-Stack/src/
 ```